csev/dj4e-market/README.md

     }

-Once you have made the changes to `~/django_projects/market/config/settings.py` run `python manage.py check` until there are no errors.
+Once you have made the changes to `~/django_projects/market/config/settings.py` run

+    python manage.py check

+until there are no errors.

-If you are installing this to be submitted to the autograder - make sure to launch the autograder and check if there are additional requirements like adding a particular adminstrator user or setting a code string for the autograder.
+If you are installing this to be submitted to the DJ4E autograder - make sure to launch the autograder and check if there are additional requirements like adding a particular adminstrator user or setting a code string for the autograder.